-FFRDCs/DOE Labs that are GOCOs and state and local government entities that are Prime Recipients or Subrecipients under ARPA-E funding agreements must require their licensees to substantially manufacture the following products in the United States for any use or sale anywhere in the world: (1) products embodying subject inventions, and (2) products produced through the use of subject inventions.
-They must also require their assignees to apply the same U.S. Manufacturing requirements to their licensees.
+FFRDCs/DOE Labs that are GOCOs and state and local government entities that are Prime Recipients or Subrecipients under ARPA-E funding agreements must require their exclusive licensees to substantially manufacture the following products in the United States for any use or sale in the United States: (1) products embodying subject inventions, and (2) products produced through the use of subject inventions.
+This requirement does not apply to products that are manufactured for use or sale overseas.
+They must also require their assignees to apply the same U.S. Manufacturing requirements to their exclusive licensees.
 GOGOs are subject to the requirements in 37 CFR § 404.5(a)(2).

 e.
-CRITERIA FOR WAIVING U.S. MANUFACTURING REQUIREMENTS
+Criteria for Waiving U.S. Manufacturing Requirements